HNK Solicitors HNK Solicitors

 If you resist arrest, try to escape, or become violent, they can legally use reasonable force to take you down and arrest you.
 The bare minimum force needed to stop you is the only acceptable amount to use – if police exceed that, it could be considered police brutality.

 When you arrive at the police station, you will be searched and held in a cell until further notice.
-Without a charge, the police can only hold you for 24 hours unless one of the extension powers are used.
+Without a charge, the police can only hold you for 24 hours unless one of the extension powers are used, which you can learn more about in this article.
 The arresting officer should provide you with a written notice of your rights, available in your preferred language.

 You have the right to contact someone and tell them where you are.
 If you require medical treatment or medication, this must be provided to you.
 You have the right to view the codes of practice that the police must abide by.
 Arguably most importantly, you have the right to access free legal advice.
 If you decline this in the first instance, you can change your mind at any time and legal advice has to be provided.